-- Any transfer of assets can cause your husband to be ineligible for benefits for the up to five years following the transfer.
+- Any transfer of assets can cause your husband to be ineligible for benefits for up to five years following the transfer.

 - You must report any change in your circumstances to the Medicaid agency.

 Let’s see how these rules apply in your situation.
 However, your situation isn’t entirely clear.
-Is your husband already receiving Medicaid coverage of his care or are you hoping get coverage for him in the future?
+Is your husband already receiving Medicaid coverage of his care or are you hoping to get coverage for him in the future?
 My guess, based on your questions, is that your husband already has Medicaid coverage.
 The reader may wonder how you got under the $125,000 threshold if you own five rental properties.
-I presume that the answer is that the rental properties are not “countable” because the fall under an exception for business property “essential for self support.”
+I presume that the answer is that the rental properties are not “countable” because they fall under an exception for business property “essential for self support.”

-Turning to the question of whether you can transfer the proceeds or one of the houses to your children or grandchildren.
-I think that is more problematic.
-Unlike the rules regarding countable assets for married nursing home residents, the Medicaid rules regarding transfers don’t clearly exempt post-eligibility gifts, in other words gifts made after the nursing home resident has been deemed eligible for coverage.
-Rather than making any gifts to your children and grandchildren today, I’d recommend making sure that your estate plan is updated so that if you happen to die before your husband your assets then pass to your descendants rather than to your husband.
+Turning to the question of whether you can transfer the proceeds or one of the houses to your children or grandchildren, I think that is more problematic.
+Unlike the rules regarding countable assets for married nursing home residents, the Medicaid rules regarding transfers don’t clearly exempt post-eligibility gifts, in other words, gifts made after the nursing home resident has been deemed eligible for coverage.
+Rather than making any gifts to your children and grandchildren today, I’d recommend making sure that your estate plan is updated, so that if you happen to die before your husband, your assets then pass to your descendants, rather than to your husband.